 What exactly is an AW anyway?

-AW are the initials of Andrew Wan, who owns a China-based company which purchases large quantities of batteries from the big boys (Panasonic, Samsung, etc) and performs quality tests on each one.
-Not all batteries are created equal.
+AW are the initials of Andrew Wan, who owns a China-based company which purchases large quantities of batteries from the better Japanese manufacturers and performs quality tests on each one because not all batteries are created equal.
 Once the battery passes the quality tests, they slap on a red wrapper and add their AW label to it.